Francisco-Webdeveloper/JS-multiple-files-and-JS-plugins/README.md

 ### Separate concerns

-Write functions in separate files
+Write functions in separate files to separate code by responsibility.
+For example: movie.js will take functions only about movies.

 **Export the function you call in src/index.js:**
 ```bash